-The Thin Junction Tree Filter algorithm [18] works on the Gaussian graphical model represented by the Information matrix, and achieves high scalability by working on an approximation, where weak links are broken.
-The Treemap algorithm [19] is a closely related technique: in cases where there are many overlapping features, an optional optimization uses a weak link breakage policy.
-Recently, the Exactly Sparse Delayed State Filter [20] and Square Root SAM [21] provided the insight that the full SLAM problem, the complete vehicle trajectory plus the map, is sparse in information form (although ever increasing) allowing the use of sparse linear algebra techniques.
+The Thin-Junction Tree filter algorithm [18] works on the Gaussian graphical model represented by the information matrix, and achieves high scalability by working on an approximation, where weak links are broken.
+The Treemap algorithm [19]

+is a closely related technique: in cases where there are many overlapping features, an optional optimization uses a weak link breakage policy.
+Recently, the Exactly Sparse Delayed State filter [20] and Square Root Smoothing and Mapping (SAM) [21] provided the insight that the full SLAM problem, the complete vehicle trajectory plus the map, is sparse in information form (although ever increasing) allowing the use of sparse linear algebra techniques.
 The Tectonic SAM algorithm [22] provides a local mapping version to reduce the computational cost.
 However, the method remains a batch algorithm and covariance is not available to solve data association.
-The Fast Incremental Smoothing and Mapping (iSAM) algorithm [23] addresses the data association problem by recovering the exact covariance using QR-factorization on the Information matrix.
-The authors report that iSAM is real time for the Victoria Park dataset (although EKF SLAM is also real time for this earizations introduce errors in the estimation process that reduce precision and can render the result inconsistent, in the sense that the computed state covariance does not represent the real error in the estimation [24], [25], [26].
+The fast incremental Smoothing and Mapping (iSAM) algorithm [23] addresses the data association problem by recovering the exact covariance using OR-factorization on the information matrix.
+The authors report that iSAM is real time for the Victoria Park dataset (although EKF SLAM is also real time for this dataset).

+A second important limitation of standard EKF SLAM is the effect that linearizations have in the precision and consistency of the final vehicle and feature estimates.
+Linearizations introduce errors in the estimation process that reduce precision and can render the result inconsistent, in the sense that the computed state covariance does not represent the real error in the estimation [24]-[26].
 Among other things, this complicates data association, which is based on contrasting predicted feature locations with observations made by the sensor.
 Thus, important processes in SLAM like loop closing are complicated.
 All algorithms for EKF SLAM based on efficiently computing an approximation of the EKF solution will inevitably suffer from this consistency problem [18], [19].
-The Unscented Kalman Filter [27] avoids linearizations via a parametrization of means and covariances through selected points to which the nonlinear transformation is applied.
+The Unscented Kalman filter [27] avoids linearizations via a parameterization of means and covariances through selected points to which the nonlinear transformation is applied.
 Unscented SLAM has been shown to have improved consistency properties [28].
 These solutions however ignore the computational complexity problem.